fern-api/lattice-sdk-javascript/README.md

 ## Support

-For support with this library please [file an issue](https://github.com/anduril/lattice-sdk-javascript/issues/new) or reach out to your Anduril representative.
+For support with this library please reach out to your Anduril representative.